davan690/nzsf/README.md

 on the R packages `ggplot2`, `dplyr`, and `sf` providing a fresh and easy approach for complex mapping tasks.
 Maps can be built up in layers in the same way as `ggplot2` so users can easily add points, lines/arrows, polygons, coastlines, and much more.
+The extention of this package includes:

+1.
 ## Installation

 The `nzsf` package can be installed from within R using: